openmrs/openmrs-eip/README.md

 property **spring.profiles.active** with the value set to sender or receiver.
 The 2 OpenMRS installations that we need to sync between each has its own local Odoo system to integrate with, Odoo is an ERP system.

 A sender and a receiver directory are created to simulate a network between a remote database and a central database.
-They are both located in the **distribution/springboot_setup** directory.
+They are both located in the **distribution** directory.
-Please refer to the [Distribution configuration README.md](./distribution/springboot_setup/README.md) for details about its configuration.
+Please refer to the [Distribution configuration README.md](./distribution/README.md) for details about its configuration.

 The OpenMRS dbSync can be used with any Camel endpoint between the sender and the receiver including ActiveMQ via `jms` queues.
 A runnable configuration can be found in the **/distribution/activemq_setup** directory.
 Please refer to the [Configure ActiveMQ README.md](./distribution/activemq_setup/README.md) for details about its configuration.